plantbreeding/BrAPI-Manuscript2/manuscript.md

 #### SCT

 <!-- Keo -->
-The [Sugarcane Crossing Tool](https://github.com/USDA-ARS-GBRU/SugarcaneCrossingTool) (SCT) is a lightweight RShiny dashboard application designed to receive, process, and visualize data from a linked BreedBase [@doi:10.1093/g3journal/jkac078] instance.
+The [Sugarcane Crossing Tool (SCT)](https://github.com/USDA-ARS-GBRU/SugarcaneCrossingTool) is a lightweight R-Shiny dashboard application designed to receive, process, and visualize data from a linked BreedBase [@doi:10.1093/g3journal/jkac078] instance.
 This application is being developed collaboratively with members of the [Sugarcane Integrated Breeding System](https://www.amscl.org/sugarcane-integrated-breeding-system/), who have advocated for an application that assists them in designing crosses based on queried information from a list of available accessions.
 By leveraging existing community resources, the team has been able to develop a simple, BrAPI-enabled, application without possessing extensive programming knowledge or experience.
 The SCT is presented as an inspiration for similarly positioned scientists to consider developing custom applications for specific tasks.

 <!-- Add this sentence if the repository becomes public -->
 <!-- The modularized, open source code is available in a [GitHub repository](https://github.com/USDA-ARS-GBRU/SugarcaneCrossingTool) for community reference and reuse.  -->